Paul Romer: Career

-Romer's most important work is in the field of economic growth, and he has made important contributions in the development of endogenous growth theory.
+Romer's most important work is in the field of economic growth, and he has made important contributions in the development of endogenous growth theory, and that ideas are non-rival.
 He was named one of America's 25 most influential people by Time magazine in 1997, and he was awarded the Horst Claus Recktenwald Prize in Economics in 2002.
 In 2015, he was recipient of the John R. Commons Award, given by the economics honor society Omicron Delta Epsilon.

 Academia

 Romer's research on economic growth followed extensive studies of long-run growth during the 1950s and 1960s.
 The Solow–Swan model, for example, established the primacy of technological progress in accounting for sustained increases in output per worker.
 His 1983 dissertation, supervised by José Scheinkman and Robert Lucas Jr., showed mathematical models of economies in which technological change resulted from intentional actions of people, such as research and development.
 It led to two Journal of Political Economy articles published in 1986 and 1990, which started endogenous growth theory.

 Romer taught at the University of Rochester, the University of Chicago, the University of California, Berkeley, Stanford University and New York University.
-At New York University, he founded the Marron Institute of Urban Management.
+At New York University, he founded the Marron Institute of Urban Management, and was also the director of the Urbanization Project.
 Its objective is to assist cities in planning its future developments, specifically improving the safety, health, and mobility of citizens.

 Business

-Romer temporarily left academia in 2001 to found Aplia, a company which produces online problem sets for college students.
+Romer temporarily left academia in 2001 to found Aplia, a company founded in 2000 which produces online problem sets for college students.
 Students have submitted upwards of 2.4 billion answers to homework problems on the Aplia website.
 Aplia was purchased in 2007 by Cengage Learning.

 He is credited with the quote "A crisis is a terrible thing to waste," which he said during a November 2004 venture-capitalist meeting in California.
 Although he was referring to the rapidly rising education levels in other countries compared to the United States, the quote became a rallying concept for economists and consultants looking for constructive opportunities amid the Great Recession.